y11en/iris/README.md

 C:\Program Files\WindowsApps\Microsoft.WinDbg_1.1906.12001.0_neutral__9wekib2d8acwe
 ```

-For 64 bits copy `iris.dll` into `amd64\winext` or into `x86\winext` for 32 bits.
+For 64 bits copy `x64\iris.dll` into `amd64\winext` or `x86\iris.dll` into `x86\winext` for 32 bits.

 ### Load the extension

 After the steps above, just load the extension with `.load iris` and run `!iris.help` to see the available command(s).

 ```
-0:002> .load iris
+0:014> .load iris
 [+] Iris WinDbg Extension Loaded
-0:002> !iris.help
+0:014> !iris.help

 IRIS WinDbg Extension (rui@deniable.org).
 Available commands:
 	help                  = Shows this help
-	modules               = Display exploit mitigations for all loaded modules.
+	modules               = Display process mitigations for all loaded modules. mitigations           = Display current process mitigation policy.
 ```

 ## Running

-As shown in the screenshot above, just run: `!iris.modules` or simply `!modules`.
+As shown in the screenshot above, just run: `!iris.modules` or simply `!modules`, and `!iris.mitigations` or simply `!mitigations`.

 ## Warning

 **Don't trust blindly on the results, some might not be accurate**.
-I pretty much used as reference [PE-bear parser](https://github.com/hasherezade/bearparser/), [winchecksec](https://github.com/trailofbits/winchecksec/), [Process Hacker](https://github.com/processhacker/processhacker), and [narly](https://github.com/d0c-s4vage/narly/).
+I pretty much used as reference [PE-bear parser](https://github.com/hasherezade/bearparser/), [winchecksec](https://github.com/trailofbits/winchecksec/), [Process Hacker](https://github.com/processhacker/processhacker), [narly](https://github.com/d0c-s4vage/narly/), and [checksec-win](https://github.com/wmliang/checksec-win).
 Thank you to all of them.

 I put this together in a day to save some time during a specific assignment.
 It worked for me but it hasn't been thoroughly tested.
 You have been warned, use at your own risk.